MOA 191 - Intro to Public Health » Summer 2022 » Final Exam

 Tobacco smoke inhaled and exhaled by the smoker is referred to as:

-A. mainstream smoke.
+A. passive smoke.

 D. sidestream smoke.